xenpac/esp32-camera-driver/readme.md

 i got 44 fps at VGA with 18Mhz clock and CLK 2x on.
 100fps at QVGA xclk=40mhz

-## final
-This is still version 1.
-I tryed to implement things to the best of my knowledge.
-compiling with idf.py build caused "app_main() not found" ??
-compiling with make worked.

-I would be pleased to receive feedback via the "issue" section.

 have fun, xenpac;)